Home » Can Parrots Eat Mango? (Remove The Pit First!)

 Vitamin A

-According to MSD Manual, vitamin A is crucial for a healthy immune system.
-Parrots fed an all-seed diet (common among budgies) are most at risk from vitamin A deficiencies.
+According to the MSD Manual, vitamin A is crucial for a healthy immune system.
+Parrots fed an all-seed diet, like budgies, are most at risk from hypovitaminosis A.

-The signs of a vitamin A deficiency (hypovitaminosis A) include:
+The signs of a vitamin A deficiency include:

 • Nasal discharge.